MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Overview.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately.
 Follow the instructions provided by the bot.
-You'll only need to do fulfil the CLA bot process once across all repos using our CLA.
+You'll only need to do fulfill the CLA bot process once across all repos using our CLA.

 View the [**How To Contribute**](~/Documentation/HowTos/Contributing.md) page for the most up-to-date instructions on contributing to World Locking Tools for Unity.